stake-dao/votemarket-proof-toolkit/README.md

-# Votemarket Proofs Script
+# VotemarketV2 Proofs Script

 ⚙️ Streamlined toolkit for generating Votemarket V2 proofs and interacting with the protocol

 ## Overview

-This toolkit provides a set of utilities for interacting with Votemarket V2, specifically designed for generating proofs from Ethereum and facilitating claim operations.
-It's an essential tool for cross-chain voting mechanisms and proof generation in the Votemarket ecosystem.
+This toolkit provides a set of utilities for interacting with Votemarket V2, specifically designed for generating proofs from Ethereum for claim operations.

 ## Features

-- Generate user proofs for Votemarket V2
+- Generate user proofs
-- Generate gauge proofs for Votemarket V2
+- Generate gauge proofs
 - Retrieve block information
-- Interact with Votemarket V2 for claiming operations
 - Support for multiple protocols (Curve, Balancer, Frax, FXN)
+- WIP: Get voters; active bounties;

 ## Installation